Explore health content from A to Z.

 There are two options for treating an MCL injury: nonsurgical and surgical.
 Nonsurgical treatment is used more often.
 With either option, rehabilitation will be part of your treatment.

-This treatment starts with rest, icing, and elevation.
+This treatment starts with rest, ice, and elevation.
 This relieves pain and swelling.
 In the next stage, you begin exercises designed to increase your knee’s range of motion, strength, and flexibility.
+You may need a brace for weeks after your injury.
 Using crutches or a brace rests your joint, helping it to heal.

-Surgery is seldom used to repair an MCL injury.
-But sometimes it is advised, especially if another part of your knee is damaged.
+Surgery is seldom used to repair an MCL injury, however, sometimes it is advised, especially if another part of your knee is damaged.
 Open surgery is used to screw, staple, or stitch the MCL back into place.
+If repair of the original MCL is not possible, an MCL graft may be used.
 Depending on their location, other knee injuries may be repaired using arthroscopy.
 With arthroscopy, a tiny camera lets your doctor see inside the joint.
 Tools inserted through small incisions are used to repair the joint.

 Right after surgery, you’ll spend a few hours in a recovery unit.
-Your knee will be bandaged and your leg elevated.
-Your knee will also be iced and put in a brace to keep it from bending.
-Depending on the procedure, your physical therapy may begin shortly after surgery.
-This may include light exercises.
+Your knee will be bandaged, ice will be applied, and your leg elevated.
+Depending on the surgery performed, your physical therapy may begin shortly after.
+A brace and crutches are typically used after surgery.
+You may have restrictions on weight bearing and activity during your healing process.

 Copyright © 2014 Baylor Health Care System All Rights Reserved. |